canalplus/rx-player/doc/Getting_Started/Tutorials/Selecting_a_Track.md

   text track changed

-Those events just emit the current track information as soon as it changes, in the same format that the `get...Track` methods.
+Those events just emit the current track information as soon as it changes, in the same format as the `get...Track` methods.

 Unlike for the `get...Track` methods however, its payload cannot be set to `undefined`: you won't receive any `...TracksChange` event if the track is unknown or if there is no